Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

   - Type: string
   - Description: The solvent used in the reaction system, e.g. a buffered aqueous solution or an organic solvent

+- __ionic_strength__
+  - Type: posfloat
+  - Description: Ionic strength calculated according to the dissolved ions in the solvent

+- __further_additives__
+  - Type: string
+  - Description: Further additive like cosolvents used to increase solubility of reactants, e.g. DMSO

 </details>

 <hr>